AdobeDocs/workfront.en/help/quicksilver/manage-work/requests/requests/overview-workfront-requests.md

 >
 >The requests that you can see in the Requests area might be limited to your access and permission levels.

-For information about submitting requests, see [Create and submit Workfront requests](create-submit-requests.md).
+For information about submitting requests, see [Create and submit Adobe Workfront requests](../../../manage-work/requests/create-requests/create-submit-requests.md).

 For information about creating Request Queues, see [Create a Request Queue](../../../manage-work/requests/create-and-manage-request-queues/create-request-queue.md).